Aleksandergreg/Python2to3Test/README.md

-# Project Name
+# DevOpsDynamaite

-A simple Ruby project using Sinatra.
+A simple Ruby project using Sinatra refining legacy code in Python3, creating a simple search engine.

 ## Prerequisites